Monday 30 September 2024 to Thursday 3 October 2024

 1030-1130, Wednesday 2 October 2024 | Watershed, Bristol

-Join us to hear Daniel Susskind, of King’s College London, and newly elected Labour MP for Swansea West and former Chief Executive of the Resolution Foundation, Torsten Bell discuss their recently published books focused on growth with Ruth Badru (University of Bristol).
+Daniel Susskind, of King’s College London, and newly elected Labour MP for Swansea West and former Chief Executive of the Resolution Foundation, Torsten Bell discuss their recently published books focused on growth with Ruth Badru (University of Bristol).
 Bell presents a clear-eyed diagnosis of the problems facing our country, in his book Great Britain?
-How We Get Our Future Back.
-While Susskind provides a revelatory account of the past, present, and future of economic growth - and how we should rethink it in his book Growth: A Reckoning.
+How We Get Our Future Back; while Susskind provides a revelatory account of the past, present, and future of economic growth - and how we should rethink it in his book Growth: A Reckoning.

 The kids aren’t alright: Tackling a legacy of child poverty, bad diets and poor health